Special Educational Needs and Disability Information Report

 What support is in place for improving emotional and social development and what outside agencies does the school work with?

 The support and intervention team along with Heads of Year and the wider pastoral team support the students at Southgate with a pastoral support programme that develops the social and emotional wellbeing of all students.
 We run group work in our Student Support Centre as well as 1:1 mentoring.
 We have a school counsellor for two days a week offering talking support to a number of our students.
-We use outside agencies such as CAMHS to provide additional support to those students who are in need of further guidance.
+We use outside agencies such as CAMHS and the Behaviour Support Service to provide additional support to those students who are in need of further guidance.
 We also run ‘drop-down’ days on key issues around emotional wellbeing.

 Additional information regarding the Southgate School offer for those with special educational needs and disabilities can be found in our schools SEND policy.